ibm-cloud-docs/vpc/vpn-create-ike-policy.md

 {: #vpn-using-ui-create-ike-policy}
 {: ui}

-To create an IKE policy using the UI, follow these steps:
+To create an IKE policy in the console, follow these steps:

 1. From the VPNs for VPC list page, select the **Site-to-site gateways > IKE policies** tabs.
 1. Click **Create +** and specify the following information: